 Samples should be collected fresh with EDTA as anticoagulant.
 We prefer to receive fresh blood samples shipped over night on cold packs; these samples should be stored in a refrigerator temporarily.
 Blood samples can also be flash frozen in liquid nitrogen and stored at -80 0 C. Frozen samples should be shipped on dry ice.
 About 5 mls of mammalian blood sample will be required each for HWM DNA isolation.
 Please contact us beforehand to set up an appointment if you plan to ship fresh blood samples with overnight shipping.

 For the sequencing over a larger number of flowcells additional material might be required.
-Please also see the HMW-DNA page.

 For full length cDNA sequencing we require 1 ug of total RNA in up to 20 ul of molecular biology grade water.
 The RNA samples need to be DNA-free and need to be accompanied by Bioanalyzer traces.
 The samples should have RNA-integrity scores (RIN-scores) of 8 or higher.